Data transfer tools

 SCP

-Use scp to download a file or directory from ARC
+Use scp to transfer a file or directory from/to ARC systems

 Call the scp command from the shell command line.
-This is usually available in default installation of Linux, Windows (PowerShell), and MacOS.
-In recent tests (fall 2022), SCP significantly outperformed GUI-based tools on Windows systems such as MobaXterm and WinSCP.
+This is available in default installation of Linux, Windows (PowerShell), and MacOS.
+SCP significantly outperforms GUI-based tools on Windows systems such as MobaXterm and WinSCP.

 The basic syntax is scp <source> <destination>.
 Both the source and destination can be local or remote.
 When specifying a remote source or destination, you need to provide the hostname and the full path to the file or directory like this (ie. colon separated):

-In this example we push a directory and its contents from the local system to a /projects directory which is mounted on a Tinkercliffs login node:
+In this example we push a directory dirname and its contents from the local system to a /projects/mygroup/ directory:

-The “-r” option is for a “recursive” transfer which means the referenced directory and all of its contents will be transferred and the directory structure will be retained on the destination.
+The “-r” option is for a “recursive” transfer which means the referenced directory and all of its contents will be transferred.
+The directory structure on the destination will be identical to the source.
 If the “-r” is not specificied, but the source is a directory, then scp will fail with an error like:

 RSYNC